Android 12: Top 5 Android updates confirmed for your phone

 Central to this increased functionality is the addition of a split-screen view.
 When enabled, drivers can see both Google Maps and media controls to give an enhanced overview of the screen.

 Google pushes out huge new releases like this every quarter.
-Although it's quite easy to stay in the safe and comfortable realm of Apple iOS across our pick of the best iPhone models, it's well worth taking a serious look at Android if you're eyeing a switch.
+Although it's quite easy to stay in the safe and comfortable realm of Apple iOS across our pick of the best iPhone models, it's well worth taking a serious look at Android if you're eyeing a switch to a more functional, robust OS.

 The Android 12 developer preview has given us a taste of what's to come and we can't help but get excited about the confirmed features.
 Competition from rivals means that tech giants need to constantly innovate and, as such, Android 12 should be one of the most tantalizingly comprehensive mobile operating systems that we've seen yet.
 Roll on wider release.